German spring offensive: Last German attack (Marneschutz-Reims/Friedensturm)

 Ludendorff now postponed Hagen and launched the German Seventh, First and Third Armies in the Friedensturm (Peace Offensive) of 15 July, a renewed attempt to draw Allied reserves south from Flanders and to expand the salient created by Blücher–Yorck eastwards.
-An attack east of Rheims was thwarted by the French defence in depth.
+An attack east of Reims was thwarted by the French defence in depth.
 In many sectors, the Germans, deprived of any surprise as their fuel-starved air force had lost air superiority to the Allies, advanced no further than the French Forward Zone, and nowhere did they break the French Battle (Second) Zone.

-Although German troops southwest of Rheims succeeded in crossing the River Marne, the French launched a major offensive of their own on the west side of the salient on 18 July, threatening to cut off the Germans in the salient.
+Although German troops southwest of Reims succeeded in crossing the River Marne, the French launched a major offensive of their own on the west side of the salient on 18 July, threatening to cut off the Germans in the salient.
 Ludendorff had to evacuate most of the Blücher–Yorck salient by 7 August and Hagen was finally cancelled.
 The initiative had clearly passed to the Allies, who were shortly to begin the Hundred Days Offensive which ended the war.

 Aftermath

 Analysis

 The Kaiserschlacht offensives had yielded large territorial gains for the Germans, in First World War terms.
 However, victory was not achieved and the German armies were severely depleted, exhausted and in exposed positions.
 The territorial gains were in the form of salients which greatly increased the length of the line that would have to be defended when Allied reinforcements gave the Allies the initiative.
 In six months, the strength of the German army had fallen from 5.1 million fighting men to 4.2 million.
 By July, the German superiority of numbers on the Western Front had sunk to 207 divisions to 203 Allied, a negligible lead which would be reversed as more American troops arrived.
 German manpower was exhausted.
 The German High Command predicted they would need 200,000 men per month to make good the losses suffered.
-Returning convalescents could supply 70,000–80,000/month but there were only 300,000 recruits available from the next annual class of eighteen-year-olds.
+Returning convalescents could supply 70,000–80,000 per month but there were only 300,000 recruits available from the next annual class of eighteen-year-olds.
 Even worse, they lost most of their best-trained men: stormtrooper tactics had them leading the attacks.
 Even so, about a million German soldiers remained tied up in the east until the end of the war.

 The Allies had been badly hurt but not broken.
 The lack of a unified high command was partly rectified by the appointment of General Foch to the supreme command, and coordination would improve in later Allied operations.
 American troops were for the first time also used as independent formations.

 Ironically, the offensive's initial success may have hastened Germany's defeat by undermining morale.
 German leadership had hitherto told their soldiers that food and other supply shortages were comparable on both sides.
 By breaking into Allied lines, the German soldiers realized that the Allies were in fact much better fed and supplied than they were, and thus that their leaders had been lying to them.